Course guide of Pharmaceutical Chemistry 1 (2041137)

 - In ALL the evaluation tests the student must show a minimum and uniform knowledge of all the proposed questions, as well as the necessary skills.
 The minimum knowledge is reached by obtaining a 5 in all the questions or blocks of the exam.

-- In exceptional cases or if there is any doubt about the authenticity of the assessment exercises, and according to the teacher's criteria, complementary oral tests may be carried out to justify the student's knowledge.
+- In exceptional cases or if there is any doubt about the authenticity of the assessment exercises, and according to the teacher's criteria, complementary writing and/or oral tests may be carried out to justify the student's knowledge.
 These tests will be governed by the evaluation criteria described in section 2.

 Table 1.
 Assessment systems and their percentages in the final grade for the Continuous Assessment mode.